Harry Bowcott: Club career

 Bowcott was a product of the Welsh Secondary Schools Rugby Union system, playing competitive matches while still a schoolboy.
 Educated at Cardiff High School he was taught rugby by school's rugby coach Eric Evans.
 Bowcott was part of the Wales Secondary Schools team that beat Yorkshire Schools 18–13 at Pontypridd in April 1926, playing alongside him in that young team were future Welsh internationals J.D.
 Bartlett and Guy Morgan.
-He graduated to St Catharine's College, Cambridge and while at university was awarded the Sporting Blue playing on the winning team in the 1927 and 1928 Varsity match.
+He attended St Catharine's College, Cambridge, and while at university was awarded a Sporting Blue, playing on the winning team in the 1927 and 1928 Varsity matches.
 Bowcott would later play for Cardiff and then London Welsh when he moved to London to become a civil servant.

 Bowcott later became a Welsh selector from 1963 to 1974, and in 1974 was made president of the Welsh Rugby Union.
 He died in 2004 in Wenvoe, Vale of Glamorgan at the age of 97.